Japanese boxer who spent decades on death row before release attends Mass by Pope Francis | The Japan Times

 Francis decreed the death penalty “inadmissible” last year, in a change to the Catholic teachings called Catechism.

-Hakamada was in the crowd as Francis waved and kissed babies while circling the crowd in his vehicle ahead of the service.
+Hakamada was present as Francis waved and kissed babies while circling the crowd in his vehicle ahead of the service.

 It was a moment of vindication for Hakamada.
 His supporters and lawyers say he was a victim of a criminal system that relies so heavily on forced confessions that it is called “hostage justice.”